akkartik/mu/README.md

   }
   ```

+There are no expressions, only statements that operate on variables.
+Most
-Most instructions here translate to a single machine code instruction.
+statements in Mu translate to a single machine code instruction.
+Variables
-Programs must specify registers when they want to use them.
-Functions always
+reside in memory by default.
+Programs must specify registers when they want to
-return results in registers.
-Execution begins at the function `main`, which
+use them.
+Functions must return results in registers.
+Execution begins at the
-always returns its result in register `ebx`.
-[The post on Mu](http://akkartik.name/post/mu-2019-2)
+function `main`, which always returns its result in register `ebx`.
+[This post](http://akkartik.name/post/mu-2019-2)
 has more details.

 ## SubX

-Mu is built out of a thin syntax called SubX for programming in (a subset of)
-x86 machine code.
+Mu is written in [a notation for a subset of x86 machine code called SubX](http://akkartik.name/post/mu-2019-1).
 Here's a program (`apps/ex1.subx`) that returns 42:

   ```sh
   bb/copy-to-ebx  0x2a/imm32  # 42 in hex